river06/leetcode2/README.md

 #### `calculator series`
 - **evaluate reverse polish notation**: stack
 - **basic calculator**: solved with two stacks: one for operands one for numbers.
 Can be solved with just one stack.
 Use number to track current number.
 Use result to track current result.
 Use 1 and -1 trick to track sign.
 Use stack to track parenthesis.
 We push result = 0 and sign = 1 for multiple consecutive parenthesis.
 - **basic calculator II**: one stack with pushing `1` trick.
 Be careful with negative number at the beginning.
 Open a new stack when seeing "+,-", not "x,/"!
-- **expression and operators**: DFS is sufficient.
-Iterate through length of number.
-Break by operator position is enough.
+- **expression add operators**: DFS.
+	- Iterate over digits as a start to avoid +123 case
+	- Imagine a stack and use +,- to handle 'stack'.
+We can actually use a stack to solve the problem.
+Should be easier to think.
+	- Instead, keep track of summand and addand.
+Use '+' or '-' to partition the expression.
+- **different ways to add parentheses**:
+	- divide and conquer is one way
+	- can aslo be solved by divide and conquer type DP

 #### `loop series`
 - **find the duplicate number**: duplicated number forms a loop.
 Use two pointers to find the entrance.
 Return index.